BrightspaceUI/core/components/tooltip/README.md

 * `boundary` (Object) - optionally provide boundaries to constrain where the tooltip will appear.
 Valid properties are `"top"`, `"bottom"`, `"left"` and `"right"`.
 The boundary is relative to the tooltip's [offset parent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent).
 * `disable-focus-lock` (Boolean, default: `false`) - disables focus lock so that the tooltip will automatically close when no longer hovered even if it still has focus
 * `force-show` (Boolean, default: `false`): force the tooltip to stay open as long as it remains `true`
+* `for-type` (String, default: `descriptor`) accessibility type for the tooltip to specify whether it is the primary label for the target or a secondary descriptor.
+Valid values are: `label` and `descriptor`.
 * `position` (String): optionally force the tooltip to open in a certain direction.
 Valid values are: `top`, `bottom`, `left` and `right`.
 If no position is provided, the tooltip will open in the first position that has enough space for it in the order: bottom, top, right, left.

 ## Future Enhancements